• Skip to primary navigation

 STEP 1: Stir 2 cups of buttermilk, 10 (yes, ten!) cloves of peeled and crushed garlic, a tablespoon of paprika, 2 teaspoons of sea salt and a teaspoon of pepper together in a mixing bowl.

-STEP 2: Place the chicken in a zippered plastic bag and pour the buttermilk mixture into it.
+STEP 2: Place the chicken in the bowl with the marinade.
 Now take a few stalks of fresh rosemary and roll it between the palms of your hands (this releases the oils) and drop it into the bag.

 STEP 3: Heat grill to medium high.
 Remove the chicken from the marinade (throw the marinade out) and grill until cooked through, about 20 to 30 minutes.
 Turn the chicken over a few times as you grill.
 The temperature should be at 165 if you are using a thermometer which I always recommend!